5G - what does the new standard bring?

 5G and Wi-Fi - which is suitable when?

-Especially at events, the question always arises: how can I ensure a reliable data infrastructure?
-Can this perhaps be assumed at some point simply because there is blanket coverage with an always available and fast data signal?
+At events in particular, the question always arises: how can I ensure a reliable data infrastructure?
+Can this perhaps simply be assumed at some point because there is comprehensive coverage with an always available and fast data signal?
 Unfortunately, theory and practice differ enormously here.
-Because in theory, nationwide 5G coverage is of course conceivable - after all, it "only" needs a sufficient number of nodes.
-But in practice, this is not economically feasible.
-After all, the monthly charges for a mobile communications contract must also remain at a realistic level.
-Especially indoors, people will have to do without the benefits of 5G to the greatest possible extent.
-But there is also good news: WiFi technology has not come to a standstill and is taking a giant leap forward with the new "WiFi 6" (the official name of the standard is "IEEE 802.11ax").
+Because in theory, comprehensive 5G coverage is of course conceivable - after all, it "only" requires a sufficient number of nodes.

 The MIMO technology in particular has been greatly improved.
 Thanks to multiple antennas, data can be sent and received in parallel.
 With the new MU-MIMO, this works equally well with the uplink and downlink.
 Normally, wireless devices have to wait until the respective node has time when it is still busy transmitting to other devices.
 By optimizing parallel connections, WiFi performance now increases noticeably - simply due to the lower latencies.